Q: What information do I need to submit to the Bob Woodruff Foundation Veteran In-Vitro InitiAtive (VIVA)?

 A: The veteran must have service-connected condition causing infertility and must use a SART clinic.
 Additionally, the SART clinic must be able to provide a W9 form to the Bob Woodruff Foundation.

 Q: Why would I want to use the VA program instead of applying for a VIVA grant?

 A: Veterans eligible for the VA program can receive VA funding for up to 6 attempts and 3 complete cycles of IVF, including testing and medications over the lifetime of the veteran.
 The procedures are performed at a non-VA facility which has contracted with the VA PCP3 network and is a member of the Society for Assisted Reproductive Technology (SART).
 These veterans will have considerably lower expense.
-The BWF VIVA grant is limited to $5,000.
+The BWF VIVA grant is limited to two cycles of IVF at $5,000 per cycle with a maximum grant amount of $10,000.

 Q: Why does BWF require veterans to use a SART clinic?

 A: SART is the primary organization of professionals dedicated to the practice of IVF, or assisted reproductive technology (ART).
 The organization represents the majority of the ART clinics in the country.
 The mission of SART is to establish and maintain standards for ART so that you receive the highest possible level of care.
 SART clinics meet the highest standards for quality, safety and patient care.
 Because BWF wants to ensure you are receiving the best possible care, we require you to use a SART clinic to be eligible for a VIVA grant.

 Q: How do I find a SART clinic, or determine if my clinic is a SART clinic?

 A: You can visit sart.org to find a SART clinic near you and see how well they are doing.